conjfrnk/conjfrnk.github.io/_posts/2024-04-12-my-website.md

 layout: post
 title:  "My Website"
 date:   2024-04-15 13:00:00 -0400
+description: >-
+  How I built conjfrnk.com as a no-framework static site on an OpenBSD VPS — httpd, relayd, acme-client, and gzip compression.
 ---
 After 10+ years of wishing I had a home on the internet, I recently made [my website][cf-website].
 Here's how.